 where the colimit runs through all subobjects , such that , .
 The quotient functor is obvious.

-A thick subcategory (here always in strong sense) is said to be localizing if and admits a right adjoint , often called the section functor.
+A thick subcategory (here always in the strong sense) is said to be localizing if and admits a right adjoint , often called the section functor.
 Every coreflective thick subcategory admits a section functor, and the converse holds if has injective envelopes.
-A thick subcategory is a coreflective iff is a torsion theory where
+A thick subcategory is a coreflective iff is a torsion theory, where